zihaow/Forge/README.txt

 test folder, which contains all junit test file for our project.

-net folder, which contains NPCs we will create in the future.
+mobs folder, which contains NPCs we will create in the future.

 texture folder, which contains NPCs’ images that we want to make it look like.